Kriesse/urbanraum/_workshops/the-poetry-of-the-body.md

   amplify possibilities of being and existing in the world.

   Bring comfortable clothing and a notebook.

+  ///

+  Max.
+14 particpants.
+  Prior booking and payment is required to participate in the workshop.

 description_de: |
   s. english description